jraslab/jraslab.github.io/_posts/2021-07-12-camille-joins.md

 ---
-title: "Camille joins the lab as a research tech"
+title: "Camille joins the lab as a post-bac research tech"
 categories:
 #  - Post Formats
 tags: